 “Neuro Web Design: What Makes Them Click?” by Susan M. Weinschenk

-I must admit that Susan M. Weinschenk takes a physiological approach, which adds a very interesting twist in the book.
+I must admit that Susan M. Weinschenk takes a physiological approach, which adds a fascinating twist in the book.
 I got to learn new things and look at designing for conversion in a totally different way.
 There are tons of pointers and information to reflect upon on a later stage.
-It probably won’t be a bad idea to be coming back to this book from time to time – especially when you are starting a new design project or you are trying to understand why your click-through-rates (CTR) are the way they are.
+It probably won’t be a bad idea to be coming back to this book from time to time – especially when you are starting a new design project, or trying to understand why your click-through-rates (CTR) are the way they are.

 “Neuro Web Design” is a short book packed with knowledge and hints on the psychological side behind the click.
 It reads very easy and fast.
 I would say that it can be read within a 3-4 hour flight (including the time you take for the meal and going to the refreshment zone).

 It is available at Amazon.com as usual.
 So click on the link below and get it!
 You won’t be sorry!